-The Finance Director reviews budget monitoring reports monthly, considering expenditure against each budget and addresses any significant variances against budget.
+The Director of Finance, IT & Estates reviews budget monitoring reports monthly, considering expenditure against each budget and addresses any significant variances against budget.

-The Finance Director reports back the financial position at a school and Trust level to the Accounting Officer and Chair of Directors, on a monthly basis in line with the Academies Handbook.
+The Director of Finance, IT & Estates reports back the financial position at a school and Trust level to the Accounting Officer and Chair of Directors, on a monthly basis in line with the Academies Handbook.
 In addition, financial reports are prepared for all Directors and Audit, Risk & Finance Committee members at least 6 times a year.

-· Better purchasing
+Better purchasing

 The Trust continually focuses on value for money and making cost savings where possible.
+Our schools and Trust promote fair competition through quotations and tenders, in accordance with its financial regulations, to ensure that goods and services are secured in the most economic and effective way.
 During the year, it has achieved savings in a number of areas by obtaining single supplier contracts through competitive tender, utilising the economies of scale.
-Examples of this are the IT MSP, IT equipment procurement, VOIP telephone systems, energy, subscriptions and licences.
+Examples of this are IT equipment procurement, VOIP telephone systems, energy, subscriptions and licences.

-The Trust has worked with Expense Reduction Analysts (ERA), who are a company that analysed certain areas of Trust expenditure to identify areas for cost savings.
+The Trust has continued to work with Expense Reduction Analysts (ERA), who are a company that analysed certain areas of Trust expenditure to identify areas for cost savings.
 During the year, ERA have managed the majority of energy contract renewals and have achieved good rates.
-ERA also investigated the Trusts Water costs and during October 2022 presented opportunities for savings.
-Further work was undertaken to align water contracts under one provider to take advantage of these costs savings.
+ERA also manage the Trusts Water contracts where contracts have been aligned under one provider to take advantage of cost savings.